 CMC is committed to helping students with disabilities receive the accommodations that are right for them.
 Information provided through the accommodations request process is confidential and collaborative between Accessibility Services and the student.
 Students are encouraged to communicate thoroughly about their needs so that appropriate accommodations can be implemented to best support them.

-Appropriate and reasonable accommodations are determined on an individual basis based on the current and anticipated impact of your disability in the CMC educational setting.
-Your request form and supporting documentation will be reviewed and reasonable accommodations will be identified and discussed with you.
-Unless there is a change in the impact of your disabling condition, or unless you wish to discuss different accommodations, your accommodations will remain in effect as long as your documentation is current.
-It is your responsibility to request modifications if the provided accommodations are not effective.
-If you are not granted an accommodation that you believe is necessary, you may request an additional review by the Dean of Students.
-Allegations of discrimination should be made through the College’s grievance procedures.
+Appropriate and reasonable accommodations are determined on an individual basis through an interactive process.
+The current and anticipated impact of your disability in the CMC educational setting helps to determine your accommodations.
+Your request form and supporting documentation will be reviewed and reasonable accommodations will be identified and discussed with you during an intake meeting.
+Unless there is a change in the impact of your disability, or unless you wish to discuss different accommodations, your accommodations will remain in effect as long as your documentation is current.
+As you move through your time at CMC, it is your responsibility to request modifications if the provided accommodations are not effective.

 - Categories of reasonable accommodations at CMC include:

 - Examples include, but are not limited to, note-taking assistance, use of an audio recorder or laptop in class, written materials provided in an alternate format, or use of assistive technology

 - Special diet or preparation needs for food

 - Examples include, but are not limited to, medical single, air-conditioning, non-carpeted room, or emotional support animal

 - Examples include, but are not limited to, transportation to and from class, tray assistance in the dining hall or first-floor classroom assignments